peterkuma/rstool/README.md

 The formats can be converted in the order raw (raw:\<instrument\>) → points (pts) → profile (prof).

+All variables are stored either as 64-bit floating point (float64) or 64-bit integer (int64).
+Missing values are stored as NaN in float64 and -9223372036854775806 in int64.

 ### Points (pts)

 pts is an instrument-independent format containing a sequence of radiosonde